HAWAII

 Mark’s mission is to let people know that help is readily available and that there are individuals who genuinely care.
 “I am here to lend a hand to those who are suffering and in need,” he affirms.
 Deeply committed to social justice, empowerment, and skill-building, Mark is not just a therapist; he’s a beacon of hope in the vibrant Hawaiian community.

-Lucille Flood, LSW
+Lucille Flood, LCSW

-Lucille Flood is a compassionate and dedicated Licensed Social Worker (LSW) based in Hawaii, with a mission to promote mental health and well-being in individuals, couples, families, and young adults.
+Lucille Flood is a compassionate and dedicated Licensed Clinical Social Worker (LCSW) based in Hawaii, with a mission to promote mental health and well-being in individuals, couples, families, and young adults.
 With a Master’s degree in Social Work from Hawai’i Pacific University, Lucille brings a wealth of knowledge and experience to her practice.
 Lucille’s therapeutic approach is grounded in a variety of evidence-based modalities, including Cognitive Behavioral Therapy (CBT)

 Lucille Flood,

-Lucille Flood is a compassionate and dedicated Licensed Social Worker (LSW) based in Hawaii, with a mission to promote mental health and well-being in individuals, couples, families, and young adults.
+Lucille Flood is a compassionate and dedicated Licensed Clinical Social Worker (LCSW) based in Hawaii, with a mission to promote mental health and well-being in individuals, couples, families, and young adults.
 With a Master’s degree in Social Work from Hawai’i Pacific University, Lucille brings a wealth of knowledge and experience to her practice.

 Lucille’s therapeutic approach is grounded in a variety of evidence-based modalities, including Cognitive Behavioral Therapy (CBT), Family Therapy (FT), Humanistic Therapy, Mindfulness-Based Cognitive Therapy (MBCT), Motivational Interviewing (MI), Psychodynamic Therapy, Solution-Focused Brief Therapy (SFBT), Stages of Change, Strength-Based Therapy, and Systemic Family Therapy (FT).
 She tailors her approach to meet the unique needs and interests of each individual guest, fostering a collaborative and supportive therapeutic relationship.